unby6/ttf-to-lua/README.md

 a new .lua file containing the font data will then be created under the same directory your .ttf file originates from.

 ## Data Read Example
-For an example on what each part of the glyph data array means and how to read from it, check out ReadExample.lua
+For an example on what each part of the glyph data array means and how to read from it, check out ReadExample.luau